ivoysey/agdademo/patter.md

 that's indexed by the type `A`.

-once you have a type, it's easy to define the familiar functions on that type by recursion and pattern matching. this is the standard structurally recursive append on lists, for example:
+once you have a type, it's easy to define the familiar functions on that type by recursion and pattern matching. for example, this is the standard structurally-recursive append:

 ```agda
   ++ : (A : Set) → List A → List A → List A